oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/sync/BlockFlowSynchronizer.md

 - This code file contains the implementation of a BlockFlowSynchronizer class that synchronizes blocks between nodes in a network.

 2. What are the dependencies of this code file?
-- This code file depends on several other classes and packages, including akka.actor, org.alephium.flow.core.BlockFlow, org.alephium.flow.handler.AllHandlers, org.alephium.flow.network, org.alephium.flow.network.broker.BrokerHandler, org.alephium.flow.setting.NetworkSetting, org.alephium.protocol.config.BrokerConfig, org.alephium.protocol.model.BlockHash, org.alephium.util.ActorRefT, and org.alephium.util.EventStream.Subscriber.
+- This code file depends on several other classes and packages, including akka.actor, org.oxyg3nium.flow.core.BlockFlow, org.oxyg3nium.flow.handler.AllHandlers, org.oxyg3nium.flow.network, org.oxyg3nium.flow.network.broker.BrokerHandler, org.oxyg3nium.flow.setting.NetworkSetting, org.oxyg3nium.protocol.config.BrokerConfig, org.oxyg3nium.protocol.model.BlockHash, org.oxyg3nium.util.ActorRefT, and org.oxyg3nium.util.EventStream.Subscriber.

 3. What is the license for this code file?
 - This code file is licensed under the GNU Lesser General Public License, either version 3 of the License, or (at your option) any later version.